sebw/pushtify/README.md

 ## Why this container image

 Because I moved from Android to iPhone and didn't want to migrate about 20 applications from Gotify to another system that would be iOS compatible.
-The other system in my case if Pushover.
+The other system in my case is Pushover.

 ## How does it work

 This container listens for Gotify notifications through websocket and passes them over to Pushover.
-It uses the `ntfy` Python library.
+It uses the `ntfy` Python library to forward the messages.

 ## Requirements